 Your family dentist has the answer

-George Washington may not have had much to smile about –at least, when it came to his dentures—but today’s dental patient has more options than ever to create comfortable dentures.
+George Washington may not have had much to smile about –at least, when it came to his Perfect Smile Dentures—but today’s dental patient has more options than ever to create comfortable dentures.
 They can even be adjusted to create the exact shape and shade of the teeth you desire.
 Your dentist can answer any questions you have and help you evaluate options and even work out a payment plan.

 Sources: Academy of Osseointegration.
 “Common Causes of Tooth Loss.”
 Online.
 American Dental Association.
 “History of Dentistry Timeline.”
 Online.
 Moriyama, N., & Hasegawa, M. (1987).
 “The history of the characteristic Japanese wooden denture”.
 Bulletin of the History of Dentistry 35 (1): 9–16.
 Schultz, Colin.
 Smithsonian Magazine.
 “George Washington Didn’t Have Wooden Teeth—They were Ivory.”
 Online.